 Indeed, why should you bother paying for the brand keywords if they are already triggered by your organic listing?
 Especially if you have a well-known brand that people think of right away.
 You think about taxi – you search for Uber, you want to watch a new season of a show – you search for Netflix.

 However, it’s not that straightforward as it might seem.
+Is there a place for branded keyword strategy?
 Let’s figure out whether branded keywords in Apple Search Ads are budget wasters or brand protection guards.

 When you google to find what experience do big brands have with PPC ads, you get contradicting results.
 Some say that their internal studies show an increase in total numbers when they run PPC ads while others state they did much better without app advertising.